Do You Need a Short Privacy Policy?

 In addition to paying attention to the length, keep an eye on the way the language changes.
 Short examples tend to use vocabulary the average user can understand and leaves the legal jargon to the extended version.

-So, if you don't collect much data or share it with other parties, then your Privacy Policy can be shorter by nature.
+If you don't collect much data or share it with other parties, then your Privacy Policy can be shorter by nature.

 Cirencester Friendly